 My UCAS personal statement articles

-After many years without any significant changes, UCAS is undertaking a consultation process with a view to reforming the way personal statements are structured.
-However, this is likely to take longer than originally planned and it has now been announced that there will be no change for entry in either 2024 or 2025.
+After many years without any significant changes, UCAS has been undertaking a consultation process with a view to reforming the way personal statements are structured.
+However, this is likely to take longer than originally planned and there will be no change for entry in either 2024 or 2025.
 Hence, my articles are still very relevant and I’ve made a few small tweaks and updates too.

 I certainly don’t want to claim that my advice on this subject is authoritative, especially as the original articles were first written a few years ago.
 I would therefore urge applicants to seek guidance from a range of sources and especially from universities themselves.